 In addition, an urban koala population is known to move through the western part of the Toondah Harbour PDA.
 These koalas are visiting food trees that have been retained or planted in the urban environment.
 Koalas also visit important food trees in the larger patches of suitable habitat along the foreshore immediately south of the PDA boundary and scattered food trees in the existing urban footprint to the west of the referral area.

-The extent and significance of potential impacts on all flora and fauna will be fully assessed as part of the environmental impact assessment process.
+The extent and significance of potential impacts on all flora and fauna will be fully investigated as part of the environment assessment process.

 How will potential impacts on the environment be mitigated or offset?